wI2L/blinkygo/README.md

 }
 ```

-### Examples

-You can find pattern examples in the folder `patterns` of this repository.

 ## Share yours

-If you create a nice pattern manually of with *PatternPaint* and want to share it with others, send me a mail with the pattern attached to it, and i will add it to the repository.
+If you create a nice pattern manually of with *PatternPaint* and want to share it with others, send me a mail and i will add it to the repository.
+You can find a bunch of patterns in [this folder](/patterns)

 ## License